 - 113 gr red bean paste you can use store-bought too

 - 50 gr egg 1 large egg without the shell

 - Place the dry ingredients in a mixing bowl and whisk to mix.
 Set aside.
 I suggest not using an electric mixer.
 Use a rubber spatula to mash the softened butter.
 Then add both sugar and mix until combined.
 Add room temperature egg (for egg version) or yogurt (for eggless version) and mix until combined.
 Add red bean paste and mix to combine

 - Add the dry ingredients and food coloring (if using).
 Use a spatula to fold to combine.
 Don't overwork the dough, just mix until you don't see any more loose flour.
 The dough will be very sticky at this point.
 Do not be tempted to add more flour

 - Cover the cookie dough and let it chill in the fridge for at least 4 hours or overnight is best if you have the time

 Shape the cookies:

-- Preheat oven at 325 F (160 C).
-When the oven is done preheating, scoop about 1 Tbsp of the cookie dough out.
+- Preheat oven at 350 F (180 C).
+When the oven is done preheating, scoop about 1 1/2 Tbsp (30 grams) of the cookie dough out.
 The dough is still sticky but easier to handle because it's cold.
-Roll it into a ball and place them on a lined cookie sheet
+Spray your palms with some non-stick cooking spray or coat lightly with a bit of oil.
+Roll it into a round ball and place them on a lined cookie sheet

 - Put the baking sheet into the oven, 3rd rack from the top.
-Let them bake for 13 minutes for really soft cookies or 15 minutes if you want them crispier on the outside.
-They will still appear to be very soft when you pull them out from the oven.
+Let them bake for 12-13 minutes for crisp on the edge and soft center.
+This yield soft chewy cookies.
+They will still appear to be very soft at the center when you pull them out from the oven.
 Let them cool on the baking sheet for 5 minutes then transfer to a cooling rack.
 They will firm up a bit as they cool down.